ediboko1980/bootstrap/site/content/getting-started/accessibility.md

 ---
 layout: docs
 title: Accessibility
-description: A brief overview of Bootstrap's features and limitations for the creation of accessible content.
+description: A brief overview of Rocket's features and limitations for the creation of accessible content.
 group: getting-started
 toc: true
 ---